How to Install Chkrootkit on Fedora Linux

 sudo chkrootkit

-Alternatively, for a more streamlined output highlighting only possible threats, opt for the quiet mode:
+For a streamlined output that shows only potential threats, use quiet mode:

 sudo chkrootkit -q